 We partnered with a top-10 undergraduate accounting program in the US to randomize the gender composition of students' assigned work teams during the fall semester of their junior year.
 Students are competitively admitted to the program at the end of their sophomore year.
 The fall semester is their first in the rigorous program and assigned five-person teams are a critical part of their experience that semester.
 They attend classes, work on cases and other course assignments, and study for exams with their five-person group.
 Program administrators have designed these teams to replicate the work environment of many accounting firms, and faculty use these groups to train students on professional interactions.
+As is typical of teams 2005; Kanter, 1977; Krook, 2010; McDonald et al., 2004; Spangler et al., 1978; Yoder et al., 1998; Zimmer, 1988).

-As is typical of teams in the business world, students are instructed to make decisions together and respect each other's contributions.
+in the business world, students are instructed to make decisions together and respect each other's contributions.
 During the course of the semester, students complete both individual and group assignments, and they interact frequently with each other.
-The vast majority of groups met together at least 2-3 days a week.6
+The vast majority of groups met together at least 2-3 days a week.7